Pachydermatocele

 13. Pachydermatocele with alopecia – This form of pachydermatocele is characterized by hair loss in the affected area.

-14. Pachydermatocele with arthropathy – This form of pachydermatocele is characterized by joint pain and swelling in the affected area.
+14. Pachydermatocele with arthropathy – This form of pachydermatocele is characterized by joint and swelling in the affected area.

 15. Pachydermatocele with hypertrophic osteoarthropathy – This form of pachydermatocele is characterized by thickening and swelling of the bones in the affected area.